TomConlin/StarBash/README.md

     .022

- And there is less varitey in the intensity of the stars where only one in 50 or so possible intensities are represented in the data.
-Which allows the background to have ~25 times the coverage on the histogram than the stars do.
+ And there is much less varitey in the intensities of the stars where only one in 50 or so possible intensities are represented in the data.

+Which means that although the background only takes up 1/8th of the histogram our dataset covers it 25 times more compleatly than our dataset covers the stars in the other 7/8 of the histogram.
 I will have to think about what this implies.

 What are the average intensities on either side of this threashold?